-- 1.1.1 Implement the Corporate Engagement Framew community engagement across the organisatio - 1.1.2 Implement the Kingborough Youth Strategy 20. aspirations of young people in our community Council. - 1.1.3 Implement the Kingborough Positive Ageing St. programs that meet the needs of older people - 1.1.4 Collaborate with Destination Southern Tasmani tourism industry to develop a tourism marketin - 1.1.5 Support the operations of the Kingborough Con means of receiving feedback on Council's polici
+Implement the Corporate Engagement Framework to provide a consistent approach to 1.1.1 On Target community engagement across the organisation.
+1.1.2 Implement the Kingborough Youth Strategy 2019-2024 to ensure the needs, issues and On Target aspirations of young people in our community are embedded into program delivery by Council.
+1.1.3 Implement the Kingborough Positive Ageing Strategy 2018 to provide services and On Target programs that meet the needs of older people in our community.
+1.1.4 Collaborate with Destination Southern Tasmania, the Huon Valley Council and the Ongoing tourism industry to develop a tourism marketing strategy for the region south of Hobart.
+Support the operations of the Kingborough Community Consultative Committee as a 1.1.5 On Target means of receiving feedback on Council's policies, strategies and projects.